orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Just imagine the timescales it must operate under.*
+*Just imagine the difference in perception of time.
+We imagine*
 ***[], []***
 ***, 2XXX***